Tom Donahue (filmmaker): As producer

 In 2003, Donahue produced and edited Alfredo de Villa's debut feature, Washington Heights, winner of five Best Picture awards at festivals worldwide, the Audience Award at Los Angeles Film Festival, and Special Jury Award at the Tribeca Film Festival.
 Washington Heights also received a Gotham Award nomination for the IFP Open Palm Award.

 Donahue was co-producer on Ramin Bahrani's debut feature, Man Push Cart, which premiered at the 2006 Sundance Film Festival.
 He produced the feature documentary, Highway Courtesans (directed by Mystelle Brabbee), which had its world premiere at the International Documentary Film Festival Amsterdam and its U.S. premiere at South by Southwest.

 He produced the feature film Ponies, directed by Nick Sandow (Orange Is the New Black) and starring John Ventimiglia (The Sopranos) and Kevin Corrigan.
 It was named a New York Times Critics Pick upon its release in 2012.

 Donahue produced the 13-part documentary series On the Team for Nickelodeon.
 He also produced the HBO feature documentary Bleed Out alongside Ilan Arboleda and Steve Burrows.
 The film was directed by Burrows and premiered on December 17, 2018.
 Paste Magazine called it “brutal, unmissable viewing.”
 The Los Angeles Press Club awarded the film Best Documentary and runner-up for Best Medical/Health Reporting at its annual National Arts and Entertainment Journalism Awards and SoCal Journalism Awards in July 2019.

+Married to El Chapo: Emma Coronel Speaks (2025)

+In 2025, Donahue served as Co-Executive Producer on the Oxygen documentary special Married to El Chapo: Emma Coronel Speaks.
+The film features interviews with Emma Coronel Aispuro, the wife of Joaquín “El Chapo” Guzmán, and examines her account of her marriage, the Sinaloa cartel, and the legal consequences surrounding Guzmán’s arrest and conviction.
+The special aired on Oxygen (NBCUniversal) and streams on Peacock.